Secure Communities Partnership Program

 Small businesses

-Small and family businesses who have been directly impacted by crime or operate in an area impacted by crime in the last 5 years can apply for grants of between $5,000 and $20,000 (excluding GST).
-Applicants must co-contribute at least 50% towards total project costs.
+Small and family businesses that have been directly impacted by crime or operate in a crime affected area can apply for grants of between $5,000 and $20,000 (excluding GST).
+Applicants share the costs of the total project costs.

 Applications for small business grants (round 2) are closed.